The Closer (2021 film): Data leak

 Bloomberg News reported that Chappelle's content "prompted leaks unprecedented in the company's history" by employees and insiders.
 Netflix does not share metrics associated with numbers of viewers or profitability of individual content.
 Three employees were suspended for attending a quarterly business report meeting uninvited which was restricted to director-level employees.

 On October 15, Netflix fired employee B. Pagels-Minor for leaking nonpublic financial information to Bloomberg News.
 The same employee was reportedly responsible for organizing the planned October 20 walkout.
 A Netflix spokesperson said of the termination: "We understand the employee may have been motivated by disappointment and hurt with Netflix, but maintaining a culture of trust and transparency is core to our company".
 The information was said to be confidential and commercially sensitive.
-Pagels-Minor denied that he leaked sensitive information to the press, however Netflix stated that access records indicated "he was the only employee to access detailed, sensitive data on four titles that later appeared in the press."
+Pagels-Minor denied that they leaked sensitive information to the press, however Netflix stated that access records indicated "he was the only employee to access detailed, sensitive data on four titles that later appeared in the press."
 Pagels-Minor and Terra Field filed a complaint with the National Labor Relations Board.
 The complaint was later dropped after both parties "resolved their differences" but details were not provided.